vzahanych/view-guard-meta/edge/orchestrator/docs/REFACTORING_PLAN.md

   - Finding #110: image_data allows data poisoning bypassing CCTV capture
 - **Code Locations:**
   - `edge/orchestrator/internal/web-gateway/impl/handlers_screenshots.go:260-350`
+- **Refactoring Details:**
+  - Removed `ImageData` field from request struct in `handleSaveScreenshot` function
+  - Removed conditional logic that processed client-supplied `image_data` (lines 297-310)
+  - Enforced screenshot capture exclusively via CCTV service - removed the else branch and made CCTV service capture mandatory
+  - Updated frontend components (`Screenshots.tsx` and `CameraViewer.tsx`) to remove `image_data` from POST requests
+  - Screenshots are now always captured directly from cameras via CCTV service, ensuring capture provenance and preventing data poisoning attacks
+  - The `decodeBase64Image` function remains in the codebase but is no longer used (can be removed in future cleanup)

 #### Subsection 3.1.2: Implement Capture Token Verification (Alternative)
+- **Status:** ❌ CANCELLED - Not needed
 - **Description:** If image_data must be supported, implement signed capture tokens
 - **Scope:**
   - Generate signed tokens from CCTV service after capture
   - Verify tokens in web gateway before accepting image_data
   - Require tokens for all image uploads
 - **Dependencies:** 3.1.1 (if alternative approach chosen)
+- **Reason for Cancellation:**
+  - Subsection 3.1.1 was implemented, which completely removed client-supplied `image_data` from the API
+  - This alternative approach was only needed if we wanted to keep `image_data` support but secure it with tokens
+  - Since we chose to remove `image_data` entirely (more secure approach), this token verification alternative is no longer applicable
+  - All screenshots are now captured exclusively via CCTV service, eliminating the need for token-based verification of client-supplied data

 #### Subsection 3.1.3: Add Web Gateway Authentication
+- **Status:** ✅ DONE
 - **Description:** Add authentication/authorization to web gateway endpoints
 - **Scope:**
   - Implement authentication middleware